lmcc-dev/lmcc-go-sdk/docs/usage-guides/config/en/04_best_practices.md

 ### 2. Use Meaningful Default Values

-Provide sensible defaults that work for development:
+Provide sensible defaults that work for development, and be aware of how defaults interact with configuration files:

 ```go
 type DatabaseConfig struct {